Investment Appraisal Techniques

-Investment appraisal techniques are payback period, internal rate of return, net present value, accounting rate of return, and profitability index.
+Investment appraisal techniques are also known as capital budgeting techniques.
+Capital budgeting helps an entity decide whether or not a project would offer the expected returns in the long term.
+Also, it helps a company to choose the best project when it faces a choice between two or more products.
+These techniques are payback period, internal rate of return, net present value, accounting rate of return, and profitability index.
 They are primarily meant to appraise the performance of a new project.
-The first question that comes to our mind before beginning any new project is “Whether it is viable or profitable?
+Before beginning any new project, the first question that comes to our mind is, “Whether it is viable or profitable?
 These techniques answer this question very well.
 Each technique evaluates the project from a different angle and provides a different insight.
 Let us understand these techniques in brief.

 Payback Period

 One of the simplest investment appraisal techniques is the payback period.
-Payback technique states how long does it take for the project to generate sufficient cash-flow to cover the initial cost of the project.
+The payback technique states how long it takes for the project to generate sufficient cash flow to cover the project’s initial cost.

 For Example,

-As per above example payback period is 2 years & 2.5 years for machine A & machine B respectively.
+As per the above example, the payback period is 2 years & 2.5 years for machine A & machine B, respectively.
 According to the payback period method, machine A will be given preference.

-The advantage of payback is, it is very easy to calculate & understand.
-Even people not from finance background can easily understand it.
+The advantage of payback is that it is very easy to calculate & understand.
+Even people not from a finance background can easily understand it.
 But the disadvantage is that it ignores the time value of money & anything that happens after a payback point.

 Accounting Rate of Return Method